mgdotdev/libRL/manuscript/paper.md

 necessary for thorough characterization.

-In order to best mitigate these difficulties, presented herein is a python module for reflection loss characterization, designed for open use by the RAM development community.
+In order to best mitigate these difficulties, presented herein is a Python module for reflection loss characterization, designed for open use by the RAM development community.
 The ``libRL`` module contains functions and procedures which take permittivity and permeability data derived from experimentation and calculates the